 A: We like to say the site is best view using ABIE (anything but Internet Explorer).
-In 2014, we recommend Google Chrome.
+In 2014, we HIGHLY recommend Google Chrome.
 Firefox has slipped a bit lately, but is still okay.
 Just make sure you’re not using I.E. and you should be okay.
 For the record, we use Google Chrome.

 Q: How do I import settings for my other leagues in MyGuru